 The federal Office of Minority Health (OMH) supports the NPA’s mission to end health disparities by leveraging private and public partnerships and integrating federal, state, tribal, and local community strategies and actions.
 The NPA was launched by the Secretary of the Department of Health and Human Services, Kathleen Sibelius, in April 2011.
 As part of Community Science’s role, we have:

 To evaluate the NPA, Community Science is using a cross-case study approach which combines qualitative and quantitative methods to determine the effectiveness of the NPA in aligning (and influencing) federal, regional, state and local policies and activities in order to support NPA’s goals.
 We are conducting interviews and surveys and reviewing and analyzing archival data to weave together the multiple types of data needed to ensure a comprehensive assessment of the NPA’s implementation and effectiveness.
 We are also working with OMH’s key partners to extract data about how legislators, businesses, and state health officials have integrated the NPA’s values and strategies into their institutions and efforts.
-(2009 - ongoing)
+(2009 - 2019)

 Community Science worked with the University of Colorado’s Center for Global Health to build its capacity for interdisciplinary graduate training through the development of a fund that will more fully integrate the School of Medicine’s Global Health Track with the Colorado School of Public Health’s Certificate Program in Global Health programs.
 The development of a cross-school integrated capacity in Global Health will provide students with a broad understanding of global health issues, needs and solutions, practical skills for working on interdisciplinary teams, and competency in appreciating and responding to cultural diversity in health-related settings.
 Community Science researched suitable funders, developed a budget framework, and wrote a proposal to help accelerate program development efforts.
 (2010)